Mark Antony: Conflict with Sextus Pompey

-While Antony and the other Triumvirs ratified the Treaty of Brundisium to redivide the Roman world among themselves, the rebel Sextus Pompey, the son of Caesar's rival Pompey the Great, was largely ignored.
+While Antony and the other triumvirs ratified the Treaty of Brundisium to redivide the Roman world among themselves, the rebel Sextus Pompey, the son of Caesar's rival Pompey the Great, was largely ignored.
 From his stronghold on Sicily, he continued his piratical activities across Italy and blocked the shipment of grain to Rome.
-The lack of food in Rome caused the public to blame the Triumvirate and shift its sympathies towards Pompey.
-This pressure forced the Triumvirs to meet with Sextus in early 39 BC.
+The lack of food in Rome undermined the triumvirate's political support.
+This pressure forced the triumvirs to meet with Sextus in early 39 BC.

 While Octavian wanted an end to the ongoing blockade of Italy, Antony sought peace in the West in order to make the Triumvirate's legions available for his service in his planned campaign against the Parthians.
-Though the Triumvirs rejected Sextus' initial request to replace Lepidus as the third man within the Triumvirate, they did grant other concessions.
+Though the Triumvirs rejected Sextus' initial request to replace Lepidus as the third man in the triumvirate, they did grant other concessions.
 Under the terms of the Treaty of Misenum, Sextus was allowed to retain control over Sicily and Sardinia, with the provinces of Corsica and Greece being added to his territory.
 He was also promised a future position with the Priestly College of Augurs and the consulship for 35 BC.
 In exchange, Sextus agreed to end his naval blockade of Italy, supply Rome with grain, and halt his piracy of Roman merchant ships.
-However, the most important provision of the Treaty was the end of the proscription the Trimumvirate had begun in late 43 BC.
+However, the most important provision of the Treaty was the end of the proscription the trimumvirate had begun in late 43 BC.
 Many of the proscribed senators, rather than face death, fled to Sicily seeking Sextus' protection.
 With the exception of those responsible for Caesar's assassination, all those proscribed were allowed to return to Rome and promised compensation.
 This caused Sextus to lose many valuable allies as the formerly exiled senators gradually aligned themselves with either Octavian or Antony.
-To secure the peace, Octavian betrothed his three-year-old nephew and Antony's stepson Marcus Claudius Marcellus to Sextus' daughter Pompeia.
-With peace in the West secured, Antony planned to retaliate against Parthia by invading their territory.
+To secure the peace, Octavian betrothed Marcus Claudius Marcellus, Octavian's three-year-old nephew and Antony's stepson, to Sextus' daughter Pompeia.
+With peace in the West secured, Antony planned to retaliate against Parthia.
 Under an agreement with Octavian, Antony would be supplied with extra troops for his campaign.
 With this military purpose on his mind, Antony sailed to Greece with Octavia, where he behaved in a most extravagant manner, assuming the attributes of the Greek god Dionysus in 39 BC.